top of page

 CONCLUSION:

-The human cost of these oil & gas wars, and proxy wars, is staggering beyond belief but will pale into insignificance compared to the forcing of extreme weather events, the catastrophic damage to the natural world and the wide reaching impact on greater humanity if we burn all the fossil fuel these wars are about.
+The human cost of these oil & gas wars, and proxy wars, is staggering beyond belief but will pale into insignificance compared to the forcing of extreme weather events, the catastrophic damage to the natural world and the wide reaching impact on greater humanity if we burn all the fossil fuel these conflicts are about.

 Please take the time to digest this information and pass it on.
 With knowledge comes the power to drive change and if our leaders are inclined to continue fighting for and burning fossil fuels then they should not be leaders.